Andrea Noli

 Andrea Gabriela Noli Constantinescu (born 25 August 1972), known professionally as Andrea Noli, is a French-born Mexican actress of Romanian descent.

 Life

 She has participated in various telenovelas and theatrical productions.
 She is the daughter of pianist, Daniel Noli and Olga Constantinescu.
 She lived in Athens, Greece during the 80s where she attended high school in Ampelokipi district.
 As a student she was elected in the fifteen-member students association board.
-After school she moved to South America ending up in Mexico where she have lived her infant years.
+After school she moved to North America ending up in Mexico where she have lived her infant years.
 She has a daughter, Valentina, born on September 9, 2006, with actor Jorge Salinas.